aadit-mahajan/ESOL-prediction/README.md

 ## ESOL prediction project

-This project aims to train a two-track model on the MoleculeNet ESOL dataset to predict the solubilities of the molecules.
+This project aims to train a two-track model on the MoleculeNet ESOL dataset to predict the solubilities of molecules from their SMILES data.

 It uses a two-track approach to tackle this problem:
 1. ChemBERTa embeddings of the SMILES string for each molecule